OpenPKCommons/OPKC/notes/README.md

 A note -- I've replaced the Katz study with Wongnak2024 (the PLATCOV study).
 I was having trouble finding a public release of the nursing home data from Katz (the epidemiological data is there, but the viral kinetics data doesn't seem to be linked); and I think there may be value in including data that comes from a clinical trial.

+# 29 May 2025

+I've gotten some code running to ingest the Ke2022 study.
+Right now, the ingestion code for the remaining studies are copies of this one.
+Next, I want to ingest the code from our "sequential infections" study (Kissler2023).

+(Also -- I've created a Streamlit app to visualize the viral kinetics data, and it's working ok.
+That's in a separate directory right now, but I'll likely merge it over into this one soon.)

+Here are the headers in the raw data:

+- PersonID
+- InfectionEvent
+- TestDateIndex
+- CtT1
+- AgeGrp
+- VaccinationStatus
+- BoosterStatus
+- InterveningDose
+- LineageBroad
+- InfNum
+- NInf
+- PrevLineageBroad
+- NextLineageBroad
+- RowID
+- InPairedAnalysis